sfu-dhil/ceww-docs/source/testing.rst

   vendor/bin/phpunit

-.. note:: running the entire test suite can take a lot of time.
+.. note:: Running the entire test suite can take a lot of time.
 You can fasten this process by replacing the "phpunit.xml.dist" file with the "phpunit.xml" (simply remove the extension).
+You can then tweak the `configuration file <https://phpunit.de/manual/current/en/appendixes.configuration.html>`_ to suit your needs.

 3. It would be helpful to get some sort of report on our tests.
 PHPUnit comes with a code coverage analysis tool.
 This tool needs the `Xdebug`_ extension for PHP to be enabled.